BadrAlpha07/Group-By-Implementation/README.md

 # Group-By Project
-For everyone : chose a way to read to read a csv and everyone sticks to it so we can all compare performances.
+For everyone : chose a way to read a csv and everybody sticks to it so we can all compare performances.

 ## Nested Loops
 ## Sorting